Estimated Read Time: 9 Minutes

 Lastly, make sure you’re maintaining your website and monitoring your progress so you’ll know what’s working (and what is not).

 Google dominates the US search market.
 Its purpose is to provide highly relevant and useful search results so it can “allow people to get things done” while continuing to rake in billions of dollars in ad revenue.

-SEO specialists can help you discover the words and phrases your audience searches for so you can prove your relevance to Google.
+SEO specialists can help you discover the words and phrases (keywords) your audience searches for so you can demonstrate relevance to Google.
 They can help you craft content and acquire backlinks and online mentions so your site is deemed worthy of a high ranking.

-All of this is, of course, a gross oversimplification of the SEO and Google ranking process.
-It should, however, be good enough to help guide your decision-making when it comes to whether an SEO company is doing busywork, harmful work, or work that will translate into increased rankings and conversions.
+All of this is, of course, a gross oversimplification of the SEO and Google ranking processes.
+It should, however, be a good enough guide for decision-making when it comes to whether an SEO company is doing busywork, harmful work, or work that will translate into increased rankings and conversions.